 Our Virginia railroad injury client was working for Amtrak as a train attendant in Richmond, VA, when she slipped and fell on an icy walkway.
 She badly injured her knee and was eventually forced to take a job outside of the railroad injury.

 The fall happened while our client was on duty.
-She did not see the icy patch on the walkway, which was often wet due of an unrepaired leak from a nearby pipe.
+She did not see the icy patch on the walkway, which was often wet due to an unrepaired leak from a nearby pipe.

 Our client immediately sought medical treatment and reported her injury to her supervisor.
 She then took leave and returned to her home in Jacksonville, Florida (FL), to recover.
 Physical therapy and medications failed to resolve persistent weakness and pain from damage to the cartilage in her knee that was diagnosed as chondromalacia patella.